regenrek/aiconn/README.md

 This package acts as a bridge (proxy) between DeepSeek and Cursor, allowing us to use Composer and ensuring it works as expected, like any other API model in Cursor

 >Hint: Cursor now supports 'DeepSeek-v3' in pro, so you don't need to use it via the API.
+>Update: Cursor now supports 'DeepSeek-r1' in pro, so you don't need to use it via the API.

 ## Prerequisites